-Q1: When does the new law take effect, and when are the regulations that implement the new changes in law expected?
+Q1: When does the new law take effect, and what is the status of the regulations that implement the changes in the law?

 Q2: Can an ARPN now practice independently and, if so, are there any limitations on what they can do?

-A: Yes.
-Actually, APRNs have always been able to practice independently, but without a physician-authorized prescribing protocol or a collaborative practice agreement, their practices were very limited in scope.
-The recent change did eliminate the mandatory requirement of a physician-authorized prescribing protocol, so APRNs will be able to prescribe drugs (including controlled substances) and durable medical equipment in their practice without having to obtain a written protocol with a physician.
+A: APRNs have always been able to practice advanced practice nursing independently, but without a physician-authorized prescribing protocol or a collaborative practice agreement, their ability to practice independent of physician supervision or delegation was somewhat limited in scope.
+The recent changes in the law and regulations did eliminate the requirement that APRNs have a physician-authorized prescribing protocol, as well as collaborative practice agreements.
+APRNs are now able to prescribe drugs (including controlled substances) and durable medical equipment (DME) in their practice without having to obtain a written protocol with a physician.
 The only limitation on prescribing is that APRNs cannot prescribe any drug intended to cause an abortion.
-The legislation does not explicitly authorize APRNs to perform any other services that constitute the practice of medicine and surgery.
-This point is likely to be controversial and a focus of considerable attention in the public hearing process.
+The recent legislation only explicitly authorized the prescribing of drugs and DME, and did not authorize APRNs to perform any other services that constitute the practice of medicine and surgery that are not legally delegated or ordered by a physician.
+As noted above (Q1) there is concern that the Board of Nursing implemented regulations that go beyond what was authorized by the recent changes in law.
+This point is likely not going to be resolved satisfactorily until the legislature or the courts provide some clarification.

-Q3: My legal counsel says that I can no longer enforce a Collaborative Practice Agreement (CPA) because of the new APRN law.
-Can I still require a CPA or other employment agreement for APRNs in my practice?
+Q3: Can I still require a CPA or other employment agreement for APRNs in my practice?

-A: The new law does not prohibit collaborative practice agreements, prescribing protocols, or any other formal practice agreements.
-It only eliminated the requirement of a prescribing protocol.
-There is nothing in the law that would prevent an APRN from entering into a collaborative practice or other practice agreement with a physician, a physician clinic, hospital, or other health care facility.
-Parties have a right to enter into such contractual arrangements with anyone they employ, including an APRN.
+A: The new law and regulations do not prohibit collaborative practice agreements, prescribing protocols, or any other formal practice agreements.
+It only eliminated the requirement of a prescribing protocol and CPA.
+Even though the new regulations eliminate the legal requirement for CPAs, there is nothing in the law that would prevent an APRN from entering into a collaborative practice or other practice agreement with a physician, a physician clinic, hospital, or other health care facility.
+Parties have a right to enter into such contractual arrangements with anyone they employ or contract with, including an APRN.
 That employment arrangement can utilize a collaborative practice agreement; employment agreement or other practice agreements; written protocols or other formal policies that set out the clinical limitations, scope of practice, terms and conditions of the APRN’s employment, or contractual relationship with the practice or facility.